Good Student Car Insurance Discount: How to Qualify and Save

 • Proof required each semester

-Documentation: Official transcripts or report cards from the most recent semester.
-Home-schooled students qualify through top 20% scores on national standardized tests taken within 12 months.
+Documentation: Submit official transcripts or report cards from your most recent semester.
+Home-schooled students can qualify with top 20% scores on national standardized tests taken within the past year.

 GEICO Good Student Discount